Afreen-a/TwiLog/README.md

 ## About

 This project is a scaled down version of blogging website.
-It's a platform to share and gain knowledge.One can also share their blog's link on twitter using a web intent provided on this platform.
+It's a platform to share and gain knowledge.One can also share their blog's link on twitter using a web intent provided on this website.

 ## Built With: